adityasolanki205/Machine-Learning-On-Google-Bigquery/Readme.md

     embeddings = model.predict(samples)
 ```

-4. **Training the SVM model on these Embeddings**:  Now we will train SVM model over the embeddings to predict the face of a person.
+4. **Model Evaluation**:  Now we will train SVM model over the embeddings to predict the face of a person.

 ```python
     # We will use Linear SVM model to train over the embeddings
     model = SVC(kernel = 'linear', probability=True).fit(X_train,y_train)
 ```

-5. **Predict the Face**: After the training of SVM model we will predict the face over test dataset.
+5. **Model Implementation**: After the training of SVM model we will predict the face over test dataset.

 ```python
     # Preprocessing of the test photos have to be done like we did for Train and Validation photos